-The Tax Court is a court of public record and files are generally available for viewing in the Records Section at the Tax Court.
-You may also request that particular documents be copied by contacting the Reproduction Section by mail at United States Tax Court, 400 Second Street, N.W., Washington, D.C.
-20217-0002 or by telephone at (202) 521-4683.
-There is a fee for copy work.
+The Tax Court is a court of public record and files are generally available for viewing in the Records and Reproduction Section at the Tax Court.
+You may also request that particular documents be copied by contacting the Copywork Section by mail at United States Tax Court, 400 Second Street, N.W., Washington, D.C.
+20217-0002 or telephone at (202) 521-4688.
+There is a fee for copywork.

-You may view, download, or print any document filed in your case if you have registered for electronic filing.
-You may also view any orders issued or entered and decisions entered after March 1, 2008, through DAWSON on the Court's website without registering for electronic filing.
+You may view, download, or print any document filed in your case if you have registered for eAccess (Petitioner Access).
+You may also view any orders issued or entered and decisions entered after March 1, 2008, through the Docket Inquiry System on the Court's Web site without registering for eAccess.